 SIR's fiscal year is comprised of 13 periods of four weeks each, ending on the last Sunday in August.
-To preserve this year-end, an additional week must be added approximately every five years.
+To preserve this year end, an additional week must be added approximately every five years.
 Fiscal quarters of SIR consist of accounting periods of 12, 12, 12 and 16 (or 17) weeks.
-SIR's fiscal years for 2024 and 2023 both consisted of 52 weeks.
+SIR's fiscal year for 2024 consisted of 52 weeks.
+SIR's fiscal year for 2025 will include 53 weeks.